 Both Bowdoin College and Yale University are ‘most selective’ schools.
-The Bowdoin acceptance rate is just 2% higher than Yale, which had an acceptance rate of 6.3% for the Class of 2026.
+The Bowdoin acceptance rate is just around 2% higher than Yale, which had an acceptance rate of about 5% for the Class of 2027.
 However, the Yale and Bowdoin acceptance rates tell two completely different stories.

 College acceptance rates affect admissions.
 The low Bowdoin College acceptance rate means that the Bowdoin admissions process is rigorous.

 Bowdoin admissions has three deadlines: Early Decision I, Early Decision II and Regular Decision.
 To complete your Bowdoin College application, you must submit the following documents before your Bowdoin admissions deadline: